swiftlang/swift-evolution/proposals/nnnn-formalize-language-mode-terminology.md

 See the **Source compatibility** section for more details about this change.

 ### Rename `SwiftVersion` enum to `SwiftLanguageMode`
 Rename the existing `SwiftVersion` enum to `SwiftLanguageMode` with `SwiftVersion` added back as a type alias for backwards compatibility.
+The type alias will be deprecated in 6.0 with a `renamed` annotation to `SwiftLanguageMode`.

 This change will not affect serialization of PackageDescription types.
 Serialization is handled by converting PackageDescription types into separate, corresponding Codable types.
 The existing serialization types will remain as-is.